Last updated: Oct, 2020

 There is no "Now".

 Today, we are witness to past moments from many millions of years ago, thanks to the telescope.
 In fact, we can see the history of the entire Universe unfold before our eyes, almost back to the Big Bang itself.
 But oddly, not our own history.

-Peering out into the Cosmos, we watch as if a video or film recording of a bygone 'now', whether a huge supernova event or the tiny variance of light from a distant star announcing the existence of an exo-planet in orbit!
+Peering out into the Cosmos, we watch as if a video or film recording of a bygone 'now', whether a huge supernova event or the tiny variance of light from a distant star announcing the existence of an exo-planet.
 Light has guarded that moment on stream, conserved it while it travels, for whomever might come across it at some time somewhere else in the Universe.
 It is not hugely different to imagine that we could film an event here on Earth and beam it out into space, on a curved trajectory that would have it return to Earth many centuries from now.
 Or, we could just stick it on a flash drive and carry it with us into the next century.

 Consciousness creates now for an individual, but not necessarily for the collective.
 It explains how we experience a moment by continuous input, but it does not explain how we all feel as if we are in the present moment together.
 Why don't we all experience 'now' out of sync'?
 Or, perhaps we do...

 The BBC journalist continued to experience her now, long after she transmitted and presumably at the same time as our now, even though we are not by her side to verify as much.
 Is there a Universal Clock that keeps us all in line?
-Like a laser beam, we might imagine it, running through everyone's time line, making us all aware simultaneously, even though we receive sensations from different origins.
+Like a laser beam, we might imagine it, running through everyone's time line, making us all aware simultaneously.
 There is no reason to assume otherwise, is the hasty conclusion.
-Some process does seem to act so, as we do not appear to be wandering off and experiencing life at different rates.
+Some process does seem to act so, as individuals do not appear to be wandering in and out of the present moment or stopping here and there to cool down.